There’s a Dog on the Dining Room Table

 The National Early Literacy Panel has identified certain characteristics of the very young that lead to later literacy success.
 They include oral language development and phonological/phonemic awareness.
 Additionally, P.E.
 Bryant, M. Maclean, L. Bradley, and J. Crossland (1990.Rhyme and alliteration, phoneme alliteration, phoneme detection, and learning to read.
 Developmental Psychology 26: 429-438.) and M. Maclean, P. Bryant, & L. Bradley (1987.
 Rhymes, nursery rhymes, and reading in early childhood.
 Merrill-Palmer Quarterly 33: 255-81.) address the importance of nursery rhymes, rhyming, singing, and word games to the development of linguistic and phonemic awareness.

-I wrote There’s a Dog on the Dining Room Table completely in rhyme purposely to introduce very young children to the magic of language.
+I wrote There’s a Dog on the Dining Room Table and If a Dog Could Wear a Hat completely in rhyme purposely to introduce very young children to the magic of language.
 Teachers will find it relates to certain of the New York State Common Core prekindergarten learning standards in English Language Arts and Literacy:

-Reading Standards for Informational Text, No. 3: Children will learn to connect the dog on the table with the reason for his sudden appearance.
+Reading Standards for Informational Text, No. 3: In There’s a Dog on the Dining Room Table, children will learn to connect the dog on the dining room table with the reason for his sudden appearance.
+In If a Dog Could Wear a Hat, children will learn to connect the surprise ending with the story’s events.

 Reading Standards: Foundational Skills, Phonological Awareness, No. 2 (a) Engage in language play (e.g., alliterative language, rhyming, sound patterns), and No. 2(b) Recognize and match words that rhyme: The cadence and rhyming patterns I utilize purposely lend a sing-song nature to the text to make the reading and learning experience fun for the child.